Outer Circle Trail

-The Outer Circle Trail, also known as the Anniversary Trail, Anniversary Outer Circle Trail, or even the Outer Circle Anniversary Trail, is a shared use path for cyclists and pedestrians, which partly follows the Alamein Line through the inner eastern suburbs of Melbourne, Victoria, Australia.
+The Outer Circle Trail, also known as the Anniversary Trail, is a shared use path for cyclists and pedestrians, which partly follows the Alamein line through the inner eastern suburbs of Melbourne, Victoria, Australia.

 The trail follows the right-of-way of the old steam era Outer Circle Line.
-It runs from the Yarra River Trail near the Eastern Freeway at Fairfield, down to Hughesdale Station in the south.
+It runs from the Yarra River Trail near the Eastern Freeway at Fairfield to Hughesdale Station in the south.
 The Outer Circle train line opened in 1891.
-Parts of the trail were opened 100 years later in 1991, hence the Anniversary.
+Parts of the trail were opened 100 years later in 1991, hence the name, "Anniversary".

-It is heavily used by local residents and recreational cyclists, due to its proximity to other paths, many suburbs, and connecting transport.
-The path was upgraded in Dec 2006 and is now fully sealed and divided.
-Signs are still lacking, and there is no lighting for some of the sections, such as between Whitehorse Rd and East Camberwell station.
-The path, in some stages, follows the direct line of the old railway, in others it weaves through parks, and follows the side of the Alamein Line, continuing beyond Alamein Station underneath the still standing pylons for the overhead wiring to the Gardiners Creek Trail in Malvern East through to Hughesdale Train Station in the south.
+It is frequently used by local residents and recreational cyclists, because of its proximity to other paths, many suburbs, and connecting transport.
+The path was upgraded in December 2006 and is now fully sealed and divided.
+The trail, in some sections, follows the direct line of the old railway; in others, it weaves through parks and follows the side of the Alamein Line.
+It then continues beyond Alamein Station, passing underneath the still-standing overhead wiring pylons, and then heading towards the Gardiners Creek Trail in Malvern East through to Hughesdale Train Station in the south.